pythonanywhere/help_pages/articles/UsingSQLAlchemywithMySQL.md

 SQLAlchemy needs to some extra arguments to work on PythonAnywhere:

+    :::python
     engine = create_engine('mysql+mysqldb://...', pool_recycle=280)

 The RDS service disconnects clients after 5 minutes (300s), so we need to set the `pool_recycle` to something lower than that, or you'll occasionally see disconnection errors in your logs.